An ad-free and cookie-free webpage by FactorPad

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Brookfield Asset Manage-Cl A. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how BAM stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Investment Managers industry.
+We show how BAM stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Securities and Commodity Exchanges industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.